VertexUI/VertexGUI/Readme.md

 ### SDL2

-VertexGUi depends on the Fireblade engine which inturn uses SDL2 to manage windows and receive events.
-SDL2 is a library written in C. The most convenient way of setting up SDL2 is to use your platforms package manager:
+VertexGUI depends on SDL2 to create windows and receive keyboard and mouse events.
+SDL2 needs to be present on your system as a binary file.
+The most convenient way of setting up SDL2 is to use your platform's package manager:

 On Ubuntu install it with: